 “The Minister, a few other Heads of Departments and the Durmstrang Governors vere in the middle of a meeting ven ve heard a disturbance from the level below.
 I took it upon myself to see vat vas going on.
-As I valked down the stairs I saw vizards and vitches, with their faces covered with balaclavas, dueling and over powering Ministerial forces.
+As I valked down the stairs I saw Vizards and Vitches, with their faces covered with balaclavas, duelling and overpowering Ministerial forces.
 As I tried to return to the Minister and the others, I vas caught up with by a few of them and they overtook me tovards the Minister vile I vas distracted.
 I assume that vonce they killed the Minister, they made it their mission to retreat and it appears that they broke through by blasting their way through the vall’s of the Ministry vith Dark Magic.”
-Dagfinn pulled what looked like a golden necklace from his pocket and continued “This is what they vere vearing.
+Dagfinn pulled what looked like a golden necklace from his pocket and continued “This is vat they vere wearing.
 I got this one from one of those who vas killed in the fight.”
 As Harry took a closer look, his heart seemed to fail as he saw the small, golden sign of the Deathly Hallows.

 “Grindelvald’s sign.
 I believe these fools to be old followers of his.”
 Harry stared at the sign and his heart hammered away, faster than it had done at the Quidditch match.

 “How many of them were there?”
 Kingsley asked.